MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 ##### What Did I Learn From This Teaching?:
 - God can easily use someone else if you disobey Him.
 - You are replaceable.
+- It is your wounds that will get you in the presence of the King.
+- Gods using what your going through to prepare you.
+- If God loves you, you will go through things because He wants you to grow.
+- You don't get to pick the wounds life gives you, but you do get to pick your attitude about it.
+- What are your wounds going to produce?
 # Youtube - Jentezen Franklin - God Uses Life's Bruises